 We might find ourselves relying mostly on memories and impressions from our childhood, copying our parent’s approach and how we were raised.

-We could emulate our neighbors’ parenting styles, or, to a surprising degree, be directed by messaging from television, radio, the internet, and other mass media.
+We might emulate our neighbors’ parenting styles, or, to a surprising degree, be directed by messaging from television, radio, the internet, and other mass media.

 We may ask advice of family and friends.
-When we are in trouble, we may look to authority figures such as doctors, nurses, early childhood educators, family therapists, or child psychiatrists.
+We may look to authority figures such as doctors, nurses, early childhood educators, family therapists, or child psychiatrists.
+Sometimes we have to deal with conflicting opinions.

 If we have a goal, it is usually a vague one, such as to teach our child “to be good”, or “what’s best”, or “what I know”, or “not to make the mistakes I made”.
-This is completely normal, but leads to sub-optimal and sometimes just plain poor emotional, intellectual, and physical development in a child, and the waste of an opportunity for emotional and spiritual growth in their parent.
+This is completely normal, but leads to sub-optimal and sometimes just plain poor emotional, intellectual, and physical development in a child, and the waste of a profound opportunity for emotional and spiritual growth.

-What I have discovered, and want to show you, is an alternative: A parenting style that fosters children’s adaptiveness, empathy, curiosity, and self-esteem, and avoids teaching incorrect beliefs that may later hinder their success and enjoyment of life.
+What I have discovered is an alternative: A parenting style that fosters children’s adaptiveness, empathy, curiosity, and self-esteem, and avoids teaching incorrect beliefs that may later hinder their success and enjoyment of life.
 Simultaneously, this method will enhance your ability to emphatically connect with your child and others, and help you uncover and discard unconscious beliefs that are no longer helpful or appropriate for your current circumstances.

 The elimination of false beliefs that hold you back from greater fulfillment, success, and happiness, leads to empowerment; and the ability to make positive changes in your life in multiple areas.

 By letting your child take the lead, you encourage happiness and self-confidence in your child and yourself.
 By modeling empathy, you teach empathy to your child, and become more empathic.
-In my book, I show these things more clearly, as well as how practicing this approach can teach us about ourselves and bring to light the false beliefs I mentioned.
-I also explain how Transformative Parenting® differs from “spoiling” your child, and leads away from narcissism and social dysfunction.
+In my book, I explain these things clearly, and show how practicing this approach can teach us about ourselves and bring to light the false beliefs I mentioned.
+I also explain why Transformative Parenting® does not “spoil” your child, and to the contrary leads away from narcissism and social dysfunction.

 Transformative Parenting® is about freedom, awareness, and empowerment; how to obtain them for yourself, and preserve and secure them in your child.

 While most directly addressing the needs of children, parents, and prospective parents, this knowledge is of great importance even if you are not a parent.
 Why?
-Because the analysis which derives the techniques of Transformative Parenting® sheds important light on our entrapment in false conditioning, and how we can escape from that false conditioning.
+Because the analysis underlying Transformative Parenting® sheds important light on our entrapment in false conditioning, and how we can escape from that false conditioning.

 Over the course of our lives, and especially as we are growing up, we are all conditioned (trained, taught, programmed) by our experiences.
 Because of this conditioning, and because of how the mind works, we see the world only partially, necessarily incorrectly.
 We therefore interact with the world in overly restricted, often incorrect ways.

-In Transformative Parenting® we enlist the aid of our child to identify and remove these learned impediments, while at the same time ensuring they are not affected by them.
+In Transformative Parenting® we enlist the aid of our child to identify and remove these learned impediments, while at the same time ensuring our child is not affected by them.

 An understanding of Transformative Parenting® is helpful for: